Earl Sweatshirt Albums in Order

 How many albums does Earl Sweatshirt have?

-The discography of American rapper and songwriter Earl Sweatshirt consists of FOUR studio albums, TWO mixtapes, TWO extended plays, SEVEN Music videos and TWENTY singles (including SEVEN as a featured artist).
+American rapper and record producer Earl Sweatshirt has released five studio albums, two mixtapes, two extended plays, and 27 singles (including nine as a featured artist).

 List of Earl Sweatshirt Albums in Order of Release Date